How to Light Your Gozney Dome

 What wood should I use in my Gozney Dome pizza oven?

 You should only ever use hardwood in your Gozney Dome.
-Softwood may be cheaper but it will burn through quickly, struggle to get your oven to temperature and leave behind a lot of excess ash,
+Softwood may be cheaper but it will burn through quickly, create a lot of black smoke, struggle to get your oven to temperature and leave behind a lot of excess ash,

 Make sure the wood you use in you pizza oven is dried to well below 20% moisture so it burns hot with minimal smoke.

-We recommend bringing your oven up to temperature with our hardwood kindling and then using small hardwood logs to maintain it.
+We recommend bringing your oven up to temperature with our Pizza Oven Hardwood Kindling then using our Gozney Dome Logs to maintain it.

-Find everything you need in our Gozney Dome Fuel Kit
+Find them both in our Gozney Dome Fuel Kit

 What you need